William Nylander

-William Andrew Michael Junior Nylander Altelius (born 1 May 1996) is a Canadian-born Swedish professional ice hockey right winger for the Toronto Maple Leafs of the National Hockey League (NHL).
-Nylander was selected by the Maple Leafs in the first round, eighth overall, of the 2014 NHL Entry Draft.
+William Andrew Michael Junior Nylander Altelius (born 1 May 1996) is a Swedish professional ice hockey player and alternate captain who is a forward for the Toronto Maple Leafs of the National Hockey League (NHL).
+Nicknamed "Willy Styles", he is known for his offensive flair and speed.

+Nylander was selected by the Maple Leafs in the first round, eighth overall, of the 2014 NHL entry draft.
+Born in Canada, Nylander represents Sweden internationally.
+In the 2017 World Championship, he won gold and was named the tournament's most valuable player (MVP).

 Playing career

 As a youth, Nylander played in the 2009 Quebec International Pee-Wee Hockey Tournament with the New York Rangers minor ice hockey team.

-On 14 February 2013, Nylander made his Allsvenskan debut.
+On 14 February 2013, Nylander made his HockeyAllsvenskan debut.
 Playing alongside his father Michael Nylander with Södertälje SK, he earned an assist in his first professional game on a goal by Robert Carlsson.
 Nylander closed out his 2013–14 season with a successful 22-game rookie stint in the Swedish Hockey League (SHL), where he would play as many as 20 minutes per night.
-Ranked as a top prospect in the 2014 NHL Entry Draft, he was ultimately selected eighth overall by the Toronto Maple Leafs.
-Nylander was highly praised for his offensive talent and puck moving abilities; however, criticisms were drawn to his defensive game and then-small stature, measuring 5 ft 9 in tall and weighing 169 lb at the draft combine.
+Ranked as a top prospect in the 2014 NHL entry draft, he was ultimately selected eighth overall by the Toronto Maple Leafs.
+Nylander was highly praised for his offensive talent and puck-moving abilities; however, criticisms were drawn to his defensive game and then-small stature, measuring 5 ft 9 in tall and weighing 169 lb at the draft combine.